tibetan. KYIL - KHOR

-The term mandala has become a generic way of describing any circular geometric pattern.
+The term mandala has become a generic way of describing any circular geometric pattern, but it is important for us to understand where this word comes from and exactly what it represents.
 Originating in the Himalayan region, early in the 11th century, the word mandala takes its origins in Sanskrit and can be translated into “circle”.
-They are considered geometric representation of the Universe.
+Sanskrit being synonymous with Hindu spiritual faith the word circle or what we call a mandala is in fact considered geometric representation of the Universe.

 The Architecture of Enlightenment

-We have chosen a variety of unique Mandalas from our collection, with over 30 years of experience collecting these paintings, we that you will enjoy browsing through our selection.
-We are always ready to answer any questions you may have.
+We have chosen a variety of unique Mandalas from our collection, with over 30 years of experience collecting these paintings, we hope that you will enjoy browsing through our selection.
+We are always ready to answer any question you may have.